 Ten years ago how customers researched and purchased goods looked very different.
 Typically brands controlled the information and steps within the sales process.
 Many companies also relied upon brand loyalty that fueled repeat purchases.
 Now, with the proliferation of smartphones, ease of online search, and changing consumer attitudes, the power is firmly in the hands of the buyer (caveat venditor).
 As online shopping continues to grow will customer loyalty die out?

-According to an Accenture report entitled Customer 2020: Are you future-ready or living the past? “digital disruption is leading to an unprecedented erosion of brand loyalty across key industries.”
+Digital disruption is leading to an unprecedented erosion of brand loyalty across key industries.”
 It’s no surprise that customers are taking advantage of digital channels as they research products and share experiences.
 Poorly designed websites, underwhelming service experiences, and negative reviews fuel customer churn.
 In their research, Accenture describes this new shopper as the “non-stop customer.”
 Consumers are alert to new options, seeking and seizing opportunities, caring very little about who or where they are purchasing from.

 What are the industries at greatest risk for digital disruption?
 Traditional companies in the retail, banking, and telecommunications who are slow to respond to these emerging customer behaviors.
 Banking, for example, is an industry that has had to adapt to change in recent years.
 Not long ago your bank would stay your bank for your lifetime.
 But now switching banks to get a better interest rate, or for other benefits, is becoming more and more commonplace.
 Shopping around is not just something you do for electrical goods anymore.

 Brands are used to the traditional sales funnel, where they control the information that guides a prospect toward a buying decision.
 Now that process is controlled by the consumer, the sales journey is no longer linear.
 And that process is accelerated by the ability to view and interact with content across multiple channels.
 The Accenture report found the following: